 In 2012 the Men’s Physique division was officially launched as a new IFBB sport discipline.

-It proves to be a very popular category and within a short period of time, the IFBB has increased the number of Men’s Physique categories from 2 (two) to 4 (four): 170 cm, 174 cm, 178 cm and over 178 cm.
+It proves to be a very popular category, so the IFBB has increased the number of Men’s Physique categories from 2 (two) to 6 (six): 170 cm, 173 cm, 176 cm, 179 cm, 182 cm and over 182 cm.
 They perform two rounds of quarter turns, wearing board shorts of their choice.
 The final round (Round 2) begins with a short individual onstage presentation of each competitor.

 It is aimed at men who do weight training, keep fit and eat a healthy balanced diet, but who prefer to develop a less muscular, yet athletic and aesthetically pleasing physique.